oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab1.md

   ![](images/task2_2.png " ")

 3. Similarly, select Database as the target type as we will use ADW as a target in this example.
-4. Data Loader Task allows users to choose different load types, the first one is multiple data entities i.e., at one go we can migrate data in bulk additionally, users can also select single entity depending on their requirements.
+4. Data Loader Task allows users to choose different load types, the first one is multiple data entities i.e. at one go we can migrate data in bulk; alternatively, users can also select single entity depending on their requirements.
 Here, you will select Multiple data entities as load type.
 5. Next, we can specify the name and Identifier of the task that we want to keep, let’s rename our task to Load Revenue Data into Data Warehouse
 6. Then we are going to select the Project or folder where we want to save our task.
 After clicking on select, type in your Project name which you created earlier and select that folder.
 For example, it should be DI_ProjectXX where XX will be your user ID.